Geeksltd/MSharp.Docs/Tutorials/3/README.md

   - Edit task
   - View task

-So, we have two root page that old out list module and 5 sub pages that are related to add or edit operation.
+So, we have two root pages that hold our list modules and 5 sub pages that are related to add or edit operation.

 ### Creating Project Pages
 We continue our work by adding *Project Root Page* in #UI project.